michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 # pyenv-virtualenv-windows

-IMPORTANT NOTICE: This repository is currently under construction.
+> IMPORTANT NOTICE: This repository is currently under construction.
 Please wait until this message disappears before using this information.

-'pyenv-virtualenv' for Windows.
-A 'pyenv' plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.
+"pyenv-virtualenv" for Windows.
+A “pyenv” plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.

 ## License